-2 On the date as at which this compilation was prepared, the Psychologists Regulations 2007 r.
-3-20 and Sch.
-1-3 had not come into operation.
-They read as follows:

-“

 3. Criminal record screening

 The Board may require a person who applies to the Board for registration under the Act section 26 or 28 to give the Board authority to obtain details of any record of criminal convictions of that person.